thephez/readme-dash-core/export/markdown/core-api-ref-remote-procedure-calls.md

+# Overview

-Dash Core provides a remote procedure call (RPC) interface for various administrative tasks, wallet operations, and queries about network and block chain data.
+Dash Core provides a remote procedure call (RPC) interface for various administrative tasks, <<glossary:wallet>> operations, and queries about <<glossary:network>> and <<glossary:block chain>> data.

 If you start Dash Core using `dash-qt`, the RPC interface is disabled by default.
 To enable it, set `server=1` in `dash.conf` or supply the `-server` argument when invoking the program.
 If you start Dash Core using `dashd`, the RPC interface is enabled by default.

 The interface requires the user to provide a password for authenticating RPC requests.
 This password can be set either using the `rpcpassword` property in `dash.conf` or by supplying the `-rpcpassword` program argument.
 Optionally a username can be set using the `rpcuser` configuration value.
-See the [Examples Page](core-examples) for more information about setting Dash Core configuration values.
+See the [Examples Page](core-examples-introduction) for more information about setting Dash Core configuration values.

 Open-source client libraries for the RPC interface are readily available in most modern programming languages, so you probably don't need to write your own from scratch.
 Dash Core also ships with its own compiled C++ RPC client, `dash-cli`, located in the `bin` directory alongside `dashd` and `dash-qt`.
 The `dash-cli` program can be used as a command-line interface (CLI) to Dash Core or for making RPC calls from applications written in languages lacking a suitable native client.
 The remainder of this section describes the Dash Core RPC protocol in detail.

-The Dash Core RPC service listens for HTTP `POST` requests on port 9998 in mainnet mode, 19998 in testnet, or 19898 in regtest mode.
+The Dash Core RPC service listens for HTTP `POST` requests on port 9998 in <<glossary:mainnet>> mode, 19998 in <<glossary:testnet>>, or 19898 in <<glossary:regression test mode>>.
 The port number can be changed by setting `rpcport` in `dash.conf`.
 By default the RPC service binds to your server's [localhost](https://en.wikipedia.org/wiki/Localhost) loopback network interface so it's not accessible from other servers.
 Authentication is implemented using [HTTP basic authentication](https://en.wikipedia.org/wiki/Basic_access_authentication).
 RPC HTTP requests must include a `Content-Type` header set to `text/plain` and a `Content-Length` header set to the size of the request body.

 The format of the request body and response data is based on [version 1.0 of the JSON-RPC specification](http://json-rpc.org/wiki/specification).
 Specifically, the HTTP `POST` data of a request must be a JSON object with the following format: